Entertainment furniture buying guide

 Wall-mounted shelf systems give you additional options.
 This is a great solution for a small A/V system, especially for a wall-mounted TV.
 It lets you store one or two components beneath your set on wall shelving, keeping floor space open.

 Salamander Designs Synergy furniture comes with removable feet.
 This gives you the option of either using the cabinet as a floor-standing piece or removing the feet and wall-mounting it.

 If you have a dedicated home theater room, you may also want theater-style seating.

 We can help you choose

 Need help with your selection?
 Our expert Advisors know entertainment furniture inside and out.
-Call, email, or chat with us today.
+Contact us today.

 Free lifetime tech support is included with your Crutchfield purchase.